reportsmishing/.github/profile/README.md

+# Report Smishing

 This is a research project to understand and investigate SMS-based phishing aka Smishing.

-Starting from a [knowledgebase](https://github.com/reportsmishing/knowledgebase) to a lot more interesting insights in the world of smishing.
-Follow the project to keep up-to-date with interesting upcoming tools and data!
+Starting from a **[knowledgebase](https://github.com/reportsmishing/knowledgebase)** to a lot more interesting insights in the world of smishing research.
+Follow the project to keep up-to-date with interesting upcoming tools, publications and data!

 If you would like to help make this a cool open-source project, [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/reportsmishing)

-**If you receive a phishing SMS, tweet it and tag us!**
+**If you receive a phishing SMS, tweet it with #smishing and tag us!**

 [![twitter](https://img.shields.io/twitter/follow/reportsmishing?style=social)](https://twitter.com/reportsmishing)